abshah/ibworkshop2025/README.md

-# RDM Meets Cloud Workshop
+# Integrative Bioinformatics Conference Workshop: RDM Meets Cloud Workshop

 This short hands-on tutorial covers the CLI commands used for data management in the de.NBI Cloud session.